simonschmidt/bash-parse-opts/README.md

 ### options\_force

-If set to 'yes' an error will be thrown on unknown options
+If set to 'yes', returns error on unknown options

     options_force='yes'